Chirag4904/Smart-City-bus/README.md

 ### Prioritizing passengers safety and privacy
 Each bus will be installed with an AI-powered Camera to monitor the safety of passengers live round the clock, any kind of unusual activity or emergency inside the bus will trigger the distress alert.

+### Scheduled Bus Timings
+With the aid of map API, the bus timetable will be updated in real time.
+It will use GPS to locate the bus and update the arrival time in the application.

+### Scan for entry and exit, pay accordingly
+Each passenger must scan a QR code to pay while boarding the bus, and they must do so again to exit so that the application can update the seat availability in real time.

+### One Click Away Information
+An application will be provided with all of the bus's information.
+It only takes a click to access the bus location, payment system, and distress alarm etc.

 ## Technology Stack

 <a href="https://svelte.dev/" title="Svelte"><img src="https://github.com/get-icon/geticon/raw/master/icons/svelte-icon.svg" alt="Svelte" width="21px" height="21px">&nbsp; Svelte</a> <br>